-- (a) Uses that were legally established and are nonconforming with regard to the use regulations of the master program may continue as legal nonconforming uses. - (b) In the absence of other more specific regulations in the master program, such uses shall not be enlarged or expanded, except upon approval of a Conditional Use Permit. - (c) If a nonconforming use is discontinued for twelve consecutive months or for twelve months during any two-year period, the nonconforming rights shall expire and any subsequent use shall be conforming unless re-establishment of the use is authorized through a Conditional Use Permit which must be applied for within the two-year period.
+- (a) Uses that were legally established and are nonconforming with regard to the use regulations of the master program may continue as legal nonconforming uses. - (b) In the absence of other more specific regulations in the master program, such uses shall not be enlarged or expanded, except upon approval of a Conditional Use Permit. - (c) If a nonconforming use is discontinued for twelve consecutive months or for twelve months during any two-year period, the nonconforming rights shall expire, and any subsequent use shall be conforming.
 Water-dependent uses should not be considered discontinued when they are inactive due to dormancy, or where the use includes phased or rotational operations as part of typical operations.
-A use authorized pursuant to subsection (2)(e) of this section shall be considered a conforming use for purposes of this section.
+A use authorized pursuant to subsection (2)(a) of this section shall be considered a conforming use for purposes of this section. - (d) In the absence of other more specific regulations, a structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a Conditional Use Permit.
+A Conditional Use Permit may be approved only upon a finding that: - i.
+No reasonable alternative conforming use is practical; and - ii.
+The proposed use will be at least as consistent with the policies and provisions of the act and the master program and as compatible with the uses in the area as the preexisting use. - (a) In addition, such conditions may be attached to the permit as are deemed necessary to assure compliance with the above findings, the requirements of the master program and the Shoreline Management Act and to assure that the use will not become a nuisance or a hazard.